Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/exalted-saint.md

 ### Endless Worship
 Also at 21st level, your devotion to your patron has garnered special attention, even amongst their most ardent followers.
 As such, they grant you an additional measure of divine power.
 You always have the benefits of a 9th level Death Ward spell cast upon you each day at dawn.
 If the Death Ward is consumed or dispelled, you regain it after one minute.
 While benefitting from a Death Ward spell, you do not age.

-Additionallly, you can entreat your deity to bless your party once per day.
+Additionally, you can entreat your deity to bless your party once per day.
 You can cast a special version of Bless at 9th level; this version has a duration of 1 hour, does not require your concentration, cannot be dispelled, and persists in anti-magic zones.

 ### Healing Touch
-You learn the Healing Word, Cure Wounds, Revivify, Mass Healing Word, and Heal spells.
+You learn the Healing Word, Cure Wounds, Revivify, Mass Cure Wounds, and Heal spells.
 Wisdom is your spellcasting abillity for these spells.
 You gain the ability to cast each of these spells once without using a spell slot.
 Once you do so, you must complete a short or long rest before you can do so again.

-When you cast one of these spells using this feature, you may end one condition affecting that creature and the amount of healing increases by your level, or twice your level if the target is dead.
+When you cast one of these spells using this feature, you may end one condition affecting that creature and the amount of healing increases by your level, or twice your level if the target is at zero hit points.

 ### Divine Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.